veuse/veuse-portfolio/README.md

 Portfolios can be inserted on any page or post via shortcode ( shortcode generator ) or with a widget ( If you use a pagebuilder, like <a href="http://wordpress.org/plugins/siteorigin-panels/">Page Builder by Siteorigin</a> )

-**Mobile friendly**
+**Adapts to any screen**

-Projects includes a responsive layout to integrate with any theme.
+The portfolio and projects adapts to any sceen size.

 **Customisable**